ellipse-software/url-shortener/README.md

 After creating each namespace, replace the `ID` in your new `wrangler.toml` file with the newly generated `ID` after running each command.
 If you plan to change the namespace names, make sure to update the code accordingly.

+## 🚀 Deployment

-6. Now run the following commands to deploy to Cloudflare:
+Run these three commands to build and deploy the Worker:

 ```
 bun run build:worker